A Bit of Freedom Goes a Long Way: Classical and Quantum Algorithms for Reinforcement Learning under a Generative Model: Quantum algorithms for optimal policies

-Our first quantum algorithm, shown in \Cref{algo:quantum_backward_recursion}, is based on the modern backward induction algorithm from the previous section and relies on monotonicity, variance reduction, and total-variance techniques.
-The overall correctness proof for \Cref{algo:quantum_backward_recursion} is very similar to the one for \Cref{algo:classical_backward_recursion}, hence, we will skip parts in which both proofs are virtually the same.
-We shall need a slightly different version of \Cref{fact:upper_bound_variance}.
+Our first quantum algorithm (\Cref{algo:quantum_backward_recursion}) is based on the modern backward induction algorithm from Sidford et al.~\cite{sidford2018near} and relies on the monotonicity, variance reduction, and total-variance techniques introduced in~\cite{sidford2018near} and briefly explained in \Cref{sec:computing_optimal_policies}.
+We shall require the following technical upper bound on the accumulated variance.